 On to more model sets!
 This time, houses?
 Sort of?
 I can't remember what the Asian styled buildings are called.
 I used to know this.
 I associate them with a lot of animes I would watch when I was younger.

-This was Michael's favorite.
+This was M's favorite.
 He loved how the doors and windows were fully functional.
 It killed him that we weren't allowed to touch these.
 He really wanted to mess with those doors and windows.
 Poor guy.
 LOL

 Another picture, with the main building in focus.